pingo-io/pingo-py/docs/contributing.rst

 A growing number of boards capable of running Python is coming to market.
 Our goal is to have Pingo support all of them.

 To create a new driver the best way to start may be to copy the module and tests of a similar board.
 For example, UDOO and pcDuino both use ``sysfs`` as the main means of controlling the GPIO pins.
-At this writing, there is no pcDuino driver but there is a *level 0* UDOO driver, so a *level 0* pcDuino driver can be created and tested in a few hours (by the way, analog input is much easier on pcDuino than on UDOO, so a *level 1* driver for the pcDuino would not take much longer.
+At this writing, there is no pcDuino driver but there is a :ref:`level 0<status-of-drivers>` UDOO driver, so a :ref:`level 0<status-of-drivers>` pcDuino driver can be created and tested in a few hours (by the way, analog input is much easier on pcDuino than on UDOO, so a :ref:`level 1<status-of-drivers>` driver for the pcDuino would not take much longer.
 See the `experiments/pcduino/dojo/`_ directory).

 .. _experiments/pcduino/dojo/: https://github.com/garoa/pingo/tree/master/experiments/pcduino/dojo

 The `experiments/`_ directory in the main repository has scripts in Python and other languages that show basic programming of the boards.
-Look in that directory for experiments that may help you get started, or create your own experiments there to understand how to interact with the board using Python.
+Look in that directory for code that may help you get started, or create your own experiments there to understand how to interact with the board using Python.

 .. _experiments/: https://github.com/garoa/pingo/tree/master/experiments